jeog/TOSDataBridge/new/README.md

 > **IMPLEMENTATION NOTE:** tosdb was only written to be compatible with python3

-> **IMPLEMENTATION NOTE:** tosdb uses ctypes.py to load the tos-databridge[].dll library, which depends on _tos-databridge-shared[].dll.
-That's why we manually copied the latter to your %WINDIR% directory in the 'Installation Details' section.
+> **IMPLEMENTATION NOTE:** tosdb uses a library called ctypes.py to load the tos-databridge[].dll library.
+That library requires another library to be loaded (_tos-databridge-shared[].dll ) which it expects to be in one of a number of locations; that's why we manually copied it to your %WINDIR% directory in the  'Installation Details' section.

 Make sure the build of the modules you installed in the 'Installation Details' section matches your python build.
 Open a python shell and look to see if it says 32 bit or 64 bit on the top.
 32 bit needs x86 modules; 64 bit needs x64.
 If they don't match redo the earlier steps.
 From a command prompt navigate to the tos-databridge/python directory and enter: